Mexican Chocolate Cake: Pure Bliss

 Posted on June 25, 2012

-My mother has made this cake for over 50 years.
+My mother has made this Mexican Chocolate Cake for over 50 years.
 I have two older brother’s Chris and Curtis who love this cake.
 They have fond memories as children, especially the time mom added salt instead of sugar.

 Curtis can still make the face when he describes the moment he took a bite of it.